 Blais began his career making Filet-O-Fish sandwiches at McDonald’s.
 He jokes that he was the restaurant’s “poissonier.”
-From those humble beginnings, he went on to complete his CIA externship at the renowned French Laundry in Yountville, CA alongside, then rising-stars, Grant Achatz ’94 and Eric Ziebold ’94.
+From those humble beginnings, he went on to complete his CIA internship at the renowned French Laundry in Yountville, CA alongside, then rising-stars, Grant Achatz ’94 and Eric Ziebold ’94.
 After graduation, Blais accepted a manager-in-training position at the CIA teaching fish fabrication and cookery.
 At the same time, he worked on a sustainable farm in Mount Kisco, NY.
 He used that experience to land a position working for Daniel Boulud and found his professional compass after a stage at el Bulli under Ferran Adrià.

 Blais has undertaken product development and endorsements for major corporations like Diageo, LG, McCormick, iSi, Quaker, and Fancy Feast cat food.
 He has been featured in The New York Times, Sports Illustrated, Food Arts, and Food & Wine magazine and has appeared on Good Morning America, Today, and Rachael Ray.